stonegold546/class-SEC-HW/availability_performance.md

 # Authorization and Architecture

-For this short assignment, you will simple use a memcache server to cache requests
+For this short assignment, you will simply use a memcache server to cache requests

 ## A. Memcache
 Please refer to work you did for "Authorization and Architecture" assignment, part B